MyroG/Portable-Panel/README.md

 4) You can now delete the `[DELETE THIS]` GameObject (You can also just hide the GameObject if you do not want to delete it).
 5) If you're using the ThrowablePanel prefab, and your panel already has a VRCPickup component, remove that component, the `[ADD YOUR PANEL AS A CHILD OF THIS GAMEOBJECT]` GameObject already has the VRCPickup component.

+A few additional steps :
+6) If you do not want to include the tutorial for players, you can delete the `TutorialForUser` GameObject
+7) If you do not care about mobile devices, you can delete the `AndroidPanelModule` GameObject
+8) If you want the position of your panel to be synced, check the `SetOwnerOnPickup` checkbox at the root of the prefab, then add the `VRCObjectSync` component on the `[ADD YOUR PANEL AS A CHILD OF THIS GAMEOBJECT]` GameObject

 ### More difficult/Manual installation

 The panel doesn't need to have a VRCPickup component, it can be grabbed even without that component, but if you prefer using a VRCPickup, the installation steps are a bit different :